thenormalsquid/bstree/c/readme.md

 with a private_node.h defining the node struct such that the test can access left and right children.

+## Collecting keys or values

+The initial implementation is using some pseudo-closure trickery along with some accessory structs to collect keys from each node on in-order traversal.
+This is pretty brain dead as far as being "useful" as a data dictionary, but it does proof the algorithm, and could be extended to collected an in-order array or list of nodes without a lot of trouble.

 ## Deleting nodes